nikwen/electron-forge-docs/config/makers/squirrel.windows.md

 ### Spaces in the app name

-Squirrel.Windows has bugs when the executable name contains spaces (e.g. [#713](https://github.com/Squirrel/Squirrel.Windows/issues/713)).
+Squirrel.Windows has bugs when certain identifiers contain spaces (e.g. [#713](https://github.com/Squirrel/Squirrel.Windows/issues/713)).
 The following is a configuration that works well even if your app name contains spaces:

 {% code title="package.json" %}
 ```json5